-3.4 The exposure of individuals are required to be restricted so that neither the total effective dose nor the total equivalent dose to relevant organs or tissues, caused by the possible combination of exposures from sources in planned exposure situations, exceeds any relevant dose limit (see Requirement 11 GSR Part 3 [10]).
+3.4 The exposure of individuals is required to be restricted so that neither the total effective dose nor the total equivalent dose to relevant organs or tissues, caused by the possible combination of exposures from sources in planned exposure situations, exceeds any relevant dose limit (see Requirement 12 GSR Part 3 [10]).
+The dose limits are values that exclude the exposures from the natural background radiation.
 The dose limit of 1 mSv in a year for members of the public set out in Schedule III of GSR Part 3 [10] represents an upper bound on the sum of effective doses due to exposures from all justified practices and from released sites in planned exposure situations (see also para.
 3.27 of GSR Part 3 [10]).
+The exposure of workers performing cleanup activities shall not exceeds workers dose limits set out in Schedule III of GSR Part 3 [10].